-(49) The invited State may decide whether to send military and/or civilian observers, including members of its personnel accredited to the host State.
-Military observers will, normally, wear their uniforms and insignia while performing their tasks.
+(49) The invited State may decide whether to send military and/or civilian observers, including personnel accredited to the host State.
+Military observers will normally wear their uniforms and insignia while performing their tasks.

-(50) Replies to the invitation will be given in writing not later than 21 days after the issue of the invitation.
+(50) Replies, indicating whether or not the invitation is accepted, will be given in writing not later than 21 days after the issue of the invitation.